When Ringo Starr Rejoined the Beatles

 "I had definitely left, I couldn't take it any more," Ringo Starr said in Anthology.
 "There was no magic, and the relationships were terrible.
 I'd come to a bad spot in life.
 It could have been paranoia, but I just didn't feel good.
 I felt like an outsider."

 The Beatles made due without Starr – mostly by having Paul McCartney sit in behind the kit.
-But after 10 days of this, they wanted their drummer back.
-So they sent a message basically begging him to return.
+By Sept.
+3, 1968, after 10 days of this, they wanted their drummer back.
+So, they sent a message basically begging him to return.

 "I got a telegram saying, 'You're the best rock 'n' roll drummer in the world.
 Come on home, we love you,'" Starr recalled in Anthology.
 "So, I came back.
 We all needed that little shake-up."
 George Harrison, Starr's closest pal in the group, arranged to have his drum kit covered in flowers to mark the occasion.
 "I felt good about myself again," Starr said.
 "We'd got through that little crisis and it was great."